Sandyman/faro/README.md

 ### Faro

-Perform faro out-shuffle for a string.
+Perform faro out-shuffle for a string or an array.
 More information about faro: https://en.wikipedia.org/wiki/Faro_shuffle

 ### Installation